 On the other hand, many preachers fail to address these matters in public life.
-This would not be allowed in the media.
+This failure would not be allowed in the media.
 If a programme does not live up to its expected audience the broadcast media will axe it.

 It is time for Christian preachers to deal with the false theology of secularism.

 ‘For thus has the Lord said to me, Go, set a watchman, let him declare what he sees’ Isa 21:6.